CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/B-hello-world/README.md

 - Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
 - Try to console.log() several things at once.
 - What happens when you get rid of the quote marks?
+  We get a syntax error.
+SyntaxError: missing ) after argument list
 - What happens when you console.log() just a number without quotes?
+  It logs a number to the console.
+Numbers are not like strings.
+They do not need quotes around them.
+Otherwise, they would turn into a string.